Advanced approval

 2 | Sales | $5,000 |

 In theory, this invoice could be sent to Otis Falls for full approval, as he has permission and sufficient approval limit to approve both of the dimension values and, consequently, both lines.
-However, as Otis Falls is the highest-ranking approver and Document Capture strives to burden high-ranking approvers the least, the invoice is sent to both Robin Bettencourt (first approver) and Esther Henderson (second approver), seeing that they have the required approval permissions and limits to approve one line each.
-The invoice is sent first to Robin Bettencourt, whose approval permission matches the dimension value of the first line (Production), and once he has approved the first line, the invoice is forwarded to Esther Henderson, whose approval permission matches the second line (Sales).
-When she has approved the second line, the invoice is fully approved.
+However, Otis Falls is the highest-ranking approver and Document Capture strives to burden high-ranking approvers the least.
+Therefore, the invoice is sent first to Robin Bettencourt, whose approval permission matches the dimension value of the first line (Production).
+When Robin has approved the first line, the invoice is forwarded to Esther Henderson – whose approval permission matches the second line (Sales).
+When Esther has approved the second line, the invoice is fully approved.

 Line no. | Department | Amount |